-One grandmother is so passionate about keeping flying children safe that she invented CARES (Child Aviation Restraint System), the only compact child safety restraint approved by the Federal Aviation Administration (FAA) for use on airplanes.
+One grandmother is so passionate about keeping children safe while flying that she invented CARES (Child Aviation Restraint System), the only compact child safety restraint approved by the Federal Aviation Administration for use on airplanes.
 Louise Stoll got the idea for CARES when greeting her daughter at the airport.
-She watched her daughter (who was seven months pregnant at the time) struggle to carry a heavy car seat, her toddler, and a diaper bag off the plane.
-Louise told me, “That’s when I thought, ‘There’s got to be a better way.’”
+She watched her daughter, who was seven months pregnant at the time, struggle to carry a heavy car seat, her toddler, and a diaper bag off the plane.
+Louise said, “That’s when I thought, ‘There’s got to be a better way.’”

 Louise believes parents have been lulled into thinking flying with lap children is safe because the FAA and airlines allow it.
-She said, “It’s rather amazing that in this day and age we permit babies to hurtle through space at 600 miles per hour in their moms’ arms, which cannot, as a matter of physics, hang on to them in serious turbulence.”
+She told me, “It’s rather amazing that in this day and age we permit babies to hurdle through space at 600 miles per hour in their moms’ arms, which cannot, as a matter of physics, hang on to them in serious turbulence.”

 Even the FAA advises parents to avoid the hazard of flying with lap children.
 The FAA website asks, “Did you know the safest place for your little one during turbulence or an emergency is in an approved child restraint system (CRS) or device, not on your lap?”
 The site continues, “FAA strongly urges parents and guardians to secure children in an appropriate restraint based on weight and size.
 Keeping a child in a CRS or device during the flight is the smart and right thing to do.”

 Finding another way to keep kids safe in the air

 Frustrated that airlines refuse to offer the same safety protection to children as they do for adults, Louise said, “What it is going to take to correct these unacceptable situations is a lot of noise from parents – and one brave airline to initiate a child-safe policy.”